tangowhisky37/RaspiPythonProjects/GitTutorial/README.md

   - Finally check the files into the repo using the following command
   - bash# git push --set-upstream origin master
   - You will be asked for your github account details.
 Once you've provided them the code will by pushed into the main repo.

+- Pulling updates from your github repo into local repo
+  - There will be times where someone else might make changes that have synced up with your repo
+  - Or you might have made changes using the web interface and now want to pull the updates down to your local machine.
+  - Issue the following commands in the folder where you had cloned the repo earlier.
+  - bash# git pull

 - Additional Reading
   - For additional reading please visit -